<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Effective communication

 Regularly presenting results and progress helps build organizational trust and buy-in, reinforcing the value of EA initiatives.
-For this, it's important that you and your team translate EA jargon into understandable language.
-By articulating the 'why' behind architectural decisions, you can obtain buy-in and demonstrate how EA not only supports but enhances business performance.
+For this, you and your team must translate EA jargon into accessible language.
+By demonstrating the 'why' behind your decisions, you can showcase how EA supports and enhances business performance.

 Collaborative Enterprise Architecture Platform

-Enterprise Architecture is not just about IT management and mapping your application landscape.
-As a strategic partner to the organization, you should make sure that all EA initiatives ultimately contribute to business outcomes.
+Despite outdated beliefs, Enterprise Architecture is not just about IT management and mapping your application landscape.
+As a strategic partner to the organization, EA should support and enable the realization of business outcomes.

 What are business outcomes?

-Business outcomes are the tangible results that an organization achieves through strategic initiatives, including those related to Enterprise Architecture.
-They could be of various natures, including financial, regulatory, and customer satisfaction related.
+Business outcomes are tangible results that an organization achieves through strategic initiatives, including those related to Enterprise Architecture.
+They could be of various natures, including financial, regulatory, and customer satisfaction-related.

-By starting with a clear definition of the business outcomes and working backwards, you can ensure that any architecture activity contributes directly to the business strategy.
-This will help you optimize value creation, and allow for prioritization (or re-prioritization) of projects and resources.
+By starting with a clear definition of the business outcomes and planning backward, you can ensure that all architecture activities contribute directly to the business strategy.
+This will help you optimize value creation and allow for prioritization (or re-prioritization) of projects and resources.

 Examples of business outcomes